Proposed New Combined-Cycle Natural Gas Plant in Citrus County, Fla.

 Timeline for jobs

 During the height of construction, we anticipate 600 to 700 temporary construction jobs to be created.
-More information about these jobs will be available in 2015 after we select an engineering, procurement and construction (EPC) contractor later this year.
-If all required permits and approvals are received, the EPC contractor is expected to start hiring workers gradually in early 2016.
+More information about these jobs will be available in 2015.
+Fluor, the project’s engineering, procurement and construction contractor, is expected to start hiring workers gradually in early 2016 when construction starts, if all required regulatory approvals and permits are received.
+Many activities require specialized skills and qualifications, and we will help Fluor identify local labor resources when applicable and feasible.
 Once construction is complete, 40 to 75 Duke Energy employees will be needed to operate the plant.

 Doing business with Duke Energy